ben-bay/py-twitter-bot/README.md

 ```bash
 python py-twitter-bot.py run --tweets tweets.txt --order sequential --frequency 60
 ```
-Edit `tweets.txt` with your own tweets for your bot to choose from.
+Edit `to-tweet.txt` with your own tweets for your bot to choose from.
+Since duplicates aren't allowed, tweeted tweets are moved to `tweeted.txt`.